CSUA/csua-website/README.md

 - https://www.youtube.com/watch?v=nnsm2UBH8qE
 - You probably want to edit the subfolders of `src/Pages`
 - Remember to include your new scss files in `src/Pages/style.scss`

+### Making A New Page

+When making a new page, there are multiple places you have to edit in order to get the page to work.

+- First, create the page in `src/Pages/$PAGENAME`
+  - It's easiest to just copy one of the other pages as a template
+- Update `src/Pages/Pages.jsx` to import the new page's React component and add it to the React router.
+- Modify `static/structure/mainNavs.js` and `static/structure/paths.js`
+  - `paths.js` defines the urls of the pages, while `mainNavs.js` displays them on the navbar at the top of the page.
+  - Make sure the path names match, case matters!
+- Update `src/Pages/style.scss` to include your new sass style files

 ## Source Tree